PATIN-A Blog – Based on Experience

 Hot water dyes = an extra fixative is required

-Dyed garments should always be washed separately.
-After fixing you can wash the textiles as usual at 40°C.
+- After fixing you can wash your textiles as usual at up to 40ºC.

 Here are some examples: